A Glimpse of My Son Sanctuary

 This was the venue sacrifice of the Champa dynasty, as well as the tomb of the king or prince Champa.
 My Son Sanctuary is considered one of the centers of the major shrines of Hinduism in Southeast Asia and the unique heritage of its kind in Vietnam.

-My Son Sanctuary located on Duy Phu commune, Duy Xuyen district, Quang Nam Province, from Da Nang City to My Son sanctuary about 69 km and the Tra Kieu Citadel about 20 km, are comprised of many Champa temples, in a valley diameter about 2 km, surrounded by the hills.
+My Son Sanctuary located in Duy Phu Commune, Duy Xuyen district, Quang Nam Province.
+From Da Nang City to My Son sanctuary about 69 km and the Tra Kieu Citadel about 20 km.
+It is comprised of many Champa temples, in a valley diameter about 2 km, surrounded by the hills.
+Especially, it is near the attractions of Hoi An ancient town.

-Usually people tend to compare this Holy Land with complexes other major temples in Southeast Asia, like Borobudur (Java, Indonesia), Pagan (Myanmar), Angkor Wat (Cambodia) and Ayutthaya (Thailand).
+Usually, people tend to compare this Holy Land with complexes other major temples in Southeast Asia, like Borobudur (Java, Indonesia), Pagan (Myanmar), Angkor Wat (Cambodia) and Ayutthaya (Thailand).
 Since 1999, My Son Sanctuary was chosen as one of the world heritage by UNESCO.
-Currently, it was the Prime Minister of Vietnam brings into the ranking list 23 national monuments are particularly important.
+Currently, the Prime Minister of Vietnam brings it into the ranking list 23 national monuments are particularly important, becoming a famous spot on a Central package tour.

 My Son Sanctuary